sakuraspartner/SakuraScripts/README.md

 If you would like to use this for your own channel, please consider following on twitch at https://www.twitch.tv/sakuragore and perhaps even making a test shoutout to `!so SakuraGore`!

+You can also follow this at the [Streamer Bot Extensions site](https://extensions.streamer.bot/t/shoutout-clip-playing/1930).

 ## Features

 - Automatically selects a random clip when shouting out a user